KSTV-FM

-KSTV-FM (93.1 FM, The Mighty 93) is a radio station broadcasting a country music format.
+KSTV-FM (93.1 FM, "Cowboy 93") is a radio station broadcasting a Red dirt country format.
 Licensed to Dublin, Texas, United States, the station serves the Stephenville and Cross Timbers area.
 The station is currently owned by Robert Elliott, Jr., through licensee Villecom LLC, and features programming from Citadel Broadcasting.

+On June 1, 2026, KSTV-FM relaunched with Red Dirt country, branded as "Cowboy 93".